A Note on the Speed of Perfect State Transfer: Abstract

 \section{Abstract}

-In Phys.\ Rev.\ A 74, 030303 (2006), Yung showed that for a one-dimensional spin chain of length $N$ and maximum coupling strength $J_{\max}$, the time $t_0$ for a quantum state to transfer from one end of the chain to another is bounded by $J_{\max} t_0\geq\pi(N-1)/4$ (even $N$) and $J_{\max} t_0\geq\pi\sqrt{N^2-1}/4$ (odd $N$).
+In Phys.\ Rev.\ A 74, 030303 (2006), Yung showed that for a one-dimensional spin chain of length $N$ and maximum coupling strength $J_{\max}$, the time $t_0$ for a quantum state to transfer from one end of the chain to another is bounded by $J_{\max} t_0\geq\pi N/4$ (even $N$) and $J_{\max} t_0\geq\pi\sqrt{N^2-1}/4$ (odd $N$).
 The proof for even $N$ was elegant, but the proof for odd $N$ was less so.
 This note provides a proof for the odd $N$ case that is simpler, and more in keeping with the proof for the even case.

 The benefit of this simplified proof is that it can be used elsewhere.
-For example, in the study of speed limits for synthesising quantum states using identical Hamiltonian structures \cite{kay2016}, where the phase conditions on the eigenvalues are slightly different, these differences are readily incorporated in the optimisation.
+For example, in the study of speed limits for synthesising quantum states using identical Hamiltonian structures \cite{kay2017}, where the phase conditions on the eigenvalues are slightly different, these differences are readily incorporated in the optimisation.
+Studies of fractional revival \cite{genest2016} are another option.